aperiosoftware/esac-astropy/README.md

 distribution](https://docs.conda.io/en/latest/miniconda.html) and installing it then following the steps for **Option 1: If you use conda** below.

+If you normally use Python and think you might already have these, go to the **Checking your installation** section at the bottom of this file.

 ### Option 1: If you use conda

 If you use conda, the easiest way to get set up quickly is to create a new